Zhou Tian

 Violin Concerto “Night Tour” (listen / hire) premieres at the Shanghai Isaac Stern International Violin Competition as the commissioned new work.
 Considered one of the premier music competitions in the world with a US$100,000 top prize, the Stern violin competition boasts a jury that includes violinists Maxim Vengerov, Glenn Dicterow, Ning Feng, Joel Smirnoff, and more.

 Night Tour takes listeners on a musical voyage to splendidness after dark.
 The piece draws inspiration from various cultures and aims to seamlessly blend them.
-Six winners of prestigious competition performed the work in 6 cities around the world: Rino Yoshimoto (Japan).
+Six laureates of competition performed the work in 6 cities around the world: Rino Yoshimoto (Japan).
 Thomas Lefort (France), Ruifeng Lin (China), Felicitas Schiffner (Germany), Angela Sin Ying Chan (Hong Kong, China), and Shannon Lee (United States).
+Also available: Night Tour for violin and piano.

 S/S23 Orchestral Highlights

 Spring/summer 2023 sees orchestral performances from the Baltimore Symphony, Pittsburgh Symphony, and London Philharmonic (Gift); Cincinnati Symphony (The Palace of Nine Perfections), San Francisco Symphony (Transcend), Allentown Symphony (Flute Concerto), and Mannes Orchestra (Concerto for Orchestra); Shanghai Symphony (Rise), National Centre for the Performing Arts (NCPA) Orchestra (Broken Ink), and Guangzhou Symphony (Metropolis).
-Additionally, Guangzhou Symphony Youth Orchestra tours Spain and Switzerland, becoming one of the few guest orchestras at the prestigious Verbier Festival (Metropolis).
+Additionally, Guangzhou Symphony Youth Orchestra tours Spain and at the Verbier Festival (Metropolis).

 Sinfonia wins Sousa-ABA-Ostwald Award